wensmanhester/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
 You can do this by reading blogs, attending conferences, or joining online communities.

+# 2024-02-05
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It's better to write clear and functional code initially and worry about optimizing performance where it's truly needed and data-driven insights confirm the need for it.